fge/throwing-lambdas/README.md

 ## What this is

 This package allows an easy usage of lambdas which can potentially throw exceptions.
+Its focus is first and foremost on all functional interfaces used in streams (either general streams or their primitive specializations: `IntStream`, `LongStream` and `DoubleStream`).

 Let's take an example; you want to list the real paths (ie, following symbolic links and all) of all entries in a directory.
 Right now you have to do this: